capy-ui/documentation/docs/api-reference/canvas.md

 Name | Description
 ---- | -----------
 `preferredSize` | Optional `Size` giving the preferred size of the canvas

-*Note: `preferredSize` has not yet been migrated to use DataWrapper*

 ## DrawContext
 This is what is given to the handler to the `addDrawHandler` function